Ibukun-tech/90DaysOfDevOps/README.md

  <img src="logo.png?raw=true" alt="90DaysOfDevOps Logo" width="50%" height="50%" />
 </p>

-This repository is used to document my journey on getting a better foundational knowledge of DevOps.
-I will be starting this journey on the 1st January 2022 but the idea is that we take 90 days which just so happens to be January 1st to March 31st.
+<h1>This repository is used to document my journey on getting a better foundational knowledge of DevOps.
+I will be starting this journey on the 1st January 2022 but the idea is that we take 90 days which just so happens to be January 1st to March 31st.</h1>

 The reason for documenting these days is so that others can take something from it and also hopefully enhance the resources.